shikot0/bookmark-landing-page-master/README.md

-A rather big project which took quite a lot of time and.
+A rather big project which took quite a lot of time.